umarbrowser/tvb-pack/README.md

 Be patient, in some cases the repos are quite large.

-In the second case, you'll need to additionally, for each repo where you have your own fork, modify the .gitsubmodules file correctly *just after* cloning `tvb-pack` and
+In the second case, you'll need to additionally, for each repo where you have your own fork, modify the `.gitmodules` file correctly *just after* cloning `tvb-pack` and
 *before* performing the `submodule` commands in the listing above.